 As for Steve, I was sure he had a psychological profile built on me.
 I was sure he had all of his feelings of superiority stacked in a row, based on the characteristics he had witnessed over the years.
 The tenuousness of that profile was made apparent to me through the various reminders he would give me that he was, in all ways, superior to me.

-This modern battle for psychological definition often calls for a type of guerilla warfare tactic.
+This modern battle for psychological definition often calls for a type of guerrilla warfare tactic.
 The modern battle calls for subtlety and nuance.
-The age of standing toe to toe may have occurred in the days of duels, and The Civil War, but most field generals of the mind would never risk their troops in the type of toe to toe battles that used to be considered the gentleman’s way to fight.
-No one, of the modern age, would ever ask their counterpart if they think they’re superior, in other words, for that may involve some sort of equivocation that detailed the strengths and weaknesses of both parties in which no one was a winner and no one a loser.
-No, the battle between two modern day, psychological combatants, more often than not, involves a long standing battle of guerilla warfare-style pot shots.
+The age of standing toe to toe may have occurred in the days of duels, and The Civil War, but most field generals of the modern age mind would never risk their troops in the type of toe to toe battles that used to be considered the gentleman’s way to fight.
+On that note, no one, of the modern age, would ever ask their counterpart if they think they’re superior, in other words, for that may involve some sort of equivocation that detailed the strengths and weaknesses of both parties in which no one was a winner and no one a loser.
+No, the battle between two modern day, psychological combatants, more often than not, involves a long standing battle of guerrilla warfare-style pot shots.

-I broke down one day and decided to violate all of these modern rules of psychological warfare with Steve.
-“Do you think that you’re superior to me?”
-Being a good friend, and a modern psychological warrior well-schooled in the PC/HR tactics of guerilla warfare, he gave me an equivocation steeped in relative constructs.
+After tiring of all the games that Steve and I played over the years, I finally broke down one day and said, “Do you think that you’re superior to me?”
+I realized that this was a violation of the modern rules of psychological warfare, but I couldn’t take the ever-present chess match anymore.
+Being a good friend, and a modern psychological warrior, well-schooled in the PC/HR tactics of guerrilla warfare, he gave me an equivocation steeped in relative constructs.
 Being the obnoxious man I was, I asked him to break it down.
 “Would your competitive feelings change if you saw me start walking down a hall with more confidence?
-Would this shatter your beliefs to such a degree that you asked me what had changed with me?
-Would you ask me if I received a promotion, won the lottery, or got laid the night before?
+Would this shatter your beliefs to such a degree that you asked me what had changed?
+Would you ask me if I received a promotion, won the lottery, or if I got laid the night before?
 Would you become so obsessed in your search for an answer regarding my new walk that you wouldn’t be able to sleep at night?
 What if I decided to start walking down hallways without moving my arms at all?
 Would you consider that walk kind of freakish, a little funny, and an inferiority on my part?
 Or,” I asked, “Would you then consider me an equal?”